Kotti/kotti_user_manual/docs/adding_content/documents.rst

 Use words that fit the item, thinking of keywords that would match search text strings you imagine people would use.
 Keep it fairly short.

-We'll follow these rules for our "Fruits" document description:
+We follow these rules for our "Fruit Rootstock" document description.

-..
-Image:: ../images/adding_fruits_document_description.png

 The description is optional, but it is a good habit to write one, because it provides more searchable text.